Popular words in English. A list of basic English words for live communication. Greetings and farewells

 [ʌp]

-stand up- get up
+stand up- stand up

-go up the hill- go up the hill
+go up the hill- climb a hill

 It's up to you.- It depends on you.